 - Fey in general in the game are like this, but especially nymphs.
 One edition states that wildlife love them so much that they forget their instincts as far as predator and prey are concerned, and animals who are natural enemies gather together with each other simply to flock around the nymph to be petted and caressed.

-- Exalted: Raksha with very high Cup Grace is this trope.
+- Exalted: Raksha with a very high Cup Grace are this trope.
 And it's not even a mental compulsion.
 But of course, like everything Raksha, it's all fake.